 BIB 592.
 History of Restoration Movement.
 3 hours.
-Sp.
+Three-year rotation.

 The events, teachings, and leading figures of the Restoration Movement from its beginning until the present.
 Focus is made on the origins, geographical spread of the movement, and various departures.